Webschool-io/be-mean/apostila/mongodb/theory-nosql-EN.md

 A  graph oriented database  has a base in mathematical graph theory, but that is not at all difficult, we need only to think of entities as points (vertices) and that they can relate to others entities from relationships (edges) as shown in the image above.

 This kind of database is perfect for social network, if you will create one and don't use this kind of database please **NEVER SAY YOU WERE MY STUDENT**, Lol.
-Jokes aside, this database was made for this, so i hope you use it.
+Jokes aside, this database was made for this, so I hope you use it.

 If you want to know a little more about a graph dataase made in Node.js, I wrote this article some time ago  [Levelgraph - Um banco de dados de Grafos para Node.js - Parte 1](http://nomadev.com.br/levelgraph-um-banco-de-dados-de-grafos-para-node-js/).